 Frequently Asked Questions

 • Yes.
-Every business is different, so this is tailored to where you’re at, whether you’re starting from scratch or already have a database in place.
-The approach, content, and structure are all adapted to suit your products, customers, and how your business operates.
+Every business is different, so this is tailored to yours, whether you’re starting from scratch or already have a database in place.
+The approach, content and structure are all adapted to suit your products, customers, and how your business operates.

 • Both options are available.
 I can set everything up and manage it for you, or I can build the structure and templates and guide you so you can confidently manage it yourself.
 Many businesses choose a combination of both.